 - Thick paste extruder add-on costs an extra $250 here

-The Zmorph VX is known for being extremely reliable and consistent, as well as for being able to transform into a CNC mill, laser engraver, or a chocolate 3D printer.
+The Zmorph Fab is much more than just a 3D printer, able to transform into a CNC router, laser engraver, or a chocolate 3D printer.
 When purchasing the printer, if you buy the Full Set version you get both the single and dual extruder 3D printer versions, the CNC and laser tools, and a thick paste extruder.
-If you only want a chocolate 3D printer, you can buy the basic Zmorph VX model and then buy just the thick paste extruder for $250.
+If you only want a chocolate 3D printer, you can buy the basic Zmorph Fab model and then buy just the thick paste extruder for $250.

 The thick paste extruder can print chocolate as well as sweet materials like icing and cookie dough.
-The great thing about the Zmorph VX is that since it’s built to be an accurate FDM 3D printer system, all the precision carries over to chocolate 3D printing.
-It’s stable, and with up to 50 micron layer resolution you’ll have no trouble printing extremely intricate chocolate structures.
+The great thing about the Zmorph Fab is that since it’s built to be an accurate FDM 3D printer system, all the precision carries over to chocolate 3D printing.
+It’s stable, and with up to 50-micron layer resolution you’ll have no trouble printing extremely intricate chocolate structures.
 It is recommended to only use this for smaller, wide prints rather than tall and thin chocolates.

 For those looking for a chocolate 3D printer for commercial opportunities, this won’t be the chocolate 3D printer for you.
 It’s strictly for home use — Zmorph don’t certify that the printer’s chocolate and other food prints are eatable, so be wary of this.
 The thick paste extruder is however still a fun add-on for families at home making fun chocolate designs together, and for a $250 add-on (the Full Set with CNC mill and laser engraver is far more expensive altogether) it’s a nice extra to have.

 If you were in the market for an FDM 3D printer anyway, and feel 3D printing food and chocolate would be a fun bonus, then the Zmorph may be an ideal choice for you.